‘Tell me a joke’ said the stern faced recruiter to the quaking candidate.

 6. Interact effectively

 A large part of a recruiter’s decision making is formed by non-verbal clues and interactions.
-If shaking hands with people give a good firm and confident handshake.
+When shaking hands with people give a firm and confident handshake.
 Make sure you are pleasant to everybody you meet, as recruiters may ask other members of staff, such as anyone that escorts you from reception to interview, about their interactions with you.
 In addition to looking for good interview answers they are also judging whether you’ll be a good fit for their organisation and whether they and their colleagues will enjoy working with you.
 Try to relax and be yourself, smile and maintain eye contact throughout the course of the interview.
 This doesn’t mean stare at them throughout or grin from start to finish but it does mean be natural and let your personality shine through.

 7. Think yourself successful